tobyhoffman/SCQ-Betting/README.md

 # Function Definitions

+##getTodaysGames()
+Returns: A list of Game objects for the day's games based on the betting data stored in an Excel file.
+If the file is not found, the function returns an empty list.

 ## offensiveRating(team)
 Parameter: team (str) - The name of the NBA team.
 Returns: The offensive rating ('ORtg') of the specified team as a float.
 The offensive rating is a measure of a team's efficiency at scoring points.